krp/videos/README.md

 * Raycaster with pyxel
 * Raytracer with pyxel (performance will no doubt be crap)
 * Certification Pathways
+* Browser extension that automatically categories and groups tabs by core topic
 * to be continued